MITgcm/MITgcm/doc/examples/examples.rst

 After running the model for 77,760 time steps (3.0 years), the solution is near equilibrium.
-This equilibrium timescale is consistent with barotropic Rossby waves requiring order one month to cross our model domain.
+Given an approximate timescale of one month for barotropic Rossby waves to cross our model domain, one might expect the solution to require several years to achieve an equilibrium state.
 The model solution of free-surface height :math:`\eta` (proportional to streamfunction) at :math:`t=` 3.0 years is shown in :numref:`barotropic_nl_soln`.
+For further details on this solution, particularly examining the effect of the non-linear terms with increasing Reynolds number, the reader is referred to Pedlosky (1987) :cite:`pedlosky:87` section 5.11.

   .. figure:: barotropic_gyre/figs/full_solution.*
       :width: 80%